 - Monitoring of medication alert occurrences to ensure that each alert is meaningful and to decrease alert fatigue

-- Convenes Emergency Medicine leaders across MH to develop and promote the use of consistent policies, protocols and procedures for Emergency Medicine practice.
+- Convenes Emergency Medicine leaders across MaineHealth to develop and promote the use of consistent policies, protocols and procedures for Emergency Medicine practice.

 Order Set Review